foods-to-avoid-during-pregnancy-photo

 All meat needs to be thoroughly cooked during pregnancy because of the risk of infection from several bacteria or parasites, including, Salmonella (沙门氏菌), E.Coli (大肠杆菌), Listeria (李斯特菌) and Toxoplasma (弓形虫).

-Try to cook meat, poultry and fish to a safe internal temperature and avoid contamination through cutting boards and cooking utensils as well.
+Cook meat, poultry and fish to a safe internal temperature and avoid contamination from cutting boards and cooking utensils.

 Raw or Undercooked Seafood and Raw Shellfish